blaine-geiger/Pi5-Ubuntu-Server/README.md

   - docker-compose/
     - grafana-monitoring/
       - docker-compose.yaml

-This was not explained by the user that provided the docker-compose file.
-It took some time and troubleshooting for me to understand why this structure was needed.

 ## Building the containers with `docker compose`
 I then went to the /docker-compose/grafana-monitoring/ directory because that is where our compose file is placed.
 Then I ran the compose file  to build the containers in detached mode using the command.